 25+ topics that make up New Work

-We organized 17 different monthly meetups so far and count around 1.300 local members in Berlin.
+We organized 30 different monthly meetups so far and count around 3,100 local members in Berlin.
 Below you will find a list that gives you an overview about all the topics that we’ve already covered or will talk about in the future.
-Please use it to get a feeling about the scope of New Work.
-If you want to go in-depth, I will gladly connect you to experts in every field.
+We chose the following categories:

-New Work in a micro context:
+New Work in a Micro Context

 So when you think about approaches that will change the way you work inside of a company, you should inform yourself about: